mbucheli/project-3-frontend/README.md

 # Nurse Mern
-Happy Tail is a full CRUD application built with MERN.
-As a user Happy Tail let's you store, add, update, and delete clients/pets.
-AAU I should be to add information like, a pet name, image link, service, schedule, client's name, and pet's needs for each client/pet.
+Nurse Mern is a full CRUD application built with MERN.
+As a user I want Nurse Mern to manage my medication/s, so that I may keep track of my dosages.

 ## Screenshots
 ![Main Page mobile view](https://i.imgur.com/rQ3M6Ka.png)